Should You Use a Trust for Estate Management?

 Pro: Avoiding Probate

 As we mentioned above, probate is the process by which a deceased person’s estate is divided and distributed to heirs.
-It involves appointing someone (an executor) to administer the estate, establishing the validity of the will, inventorying the deceased’s estate, appraising all their property, paying off outstanding debts, and then distributing what remains.
+It involves appointing someone (an executor) to administer the estate and review estate management, establishing the validity of the will, inventorying the deceased’s estate, appraising all their property, paying off outstanding debts, and then distributing what remains.

 Probate court can be an arduous process.
 Inventory and valuation of a house full of belongings can take weeks or months, and none of the deceased’s assets can be sold or distributed until the probate process has ended.
 If the deceased owned properties in multiple states, the process must be completed individually for each state.